amperity/amperity-docs/amperity_datagrid/source/realtime.rst

 #.
 Streamed data takes a few minutes to appear in a real-time table.
 #.
 Data that is available from a Profile API endpoint is current as of the most recent index refresh.
 #.
-Nested JSON schemas are not supported; flat JSON schemas are supported.
-#.
 The Streaming Ingest API is the only supported data source for real-time tables.
 #.
 Data is loaded to real-time tables as an upsert; data may not be deleted from a real-time table.
 #.
 Real-time table schemas cannot be updated.
 Create a new real-time table, and then connect that table to the stream that contains the updated schema.
 (This may be the same Streaming Ingest API endpoint.)